Methane on the temperate exo-Saturn TOI-199b: Atmospheric Retrievals

-We explored the effect of aerosols by repeating the baseline retrieval without the gray cloud, considering both a cloud-free atmosphere and scenarios with a Mie-scattering haze, using optical properties of tholin \citep[i.e. Titan haze analog,][]{khare1984}, soot \citep[i.e. absorbing black carbon, ][]{Hess1998}, and organic haze \citep[i.e. water-rich tholin at 400\,K][]{He2024} individually to assess both the type and properties of hazes constrained by the data.
 We found no significant preference between a cloudy and cloud-free model, with a Bayes factor of only 2.29 for clouds.
 The Bayes factors for hazy atmosphere models with tholin, soot, or organics are similarly small, suggesting ambiguity in the data for the presence of haze (Table~\ref{tab:exotrhaze}).
 However, given the relationship between the atmospheric CH$_4$ and haze production, particularly for tholin and organics, we also test whether the evidence for haze increases for a CH$_4$-free model.
-Indeed, we find that the Bayes factor does not change for soot, which is simple carbon, but does increase significantly for tholin and organics (up to 35 and 36, respectively, or ``very strong" evidence according to \citealt{thorngren2025}).
+Indeed, we find that the Bayes factor does not change for soot, which is simple carbon, but does increase significantly for tholin and organics (up to 35 and 36, respectively, or ``very strong" evidence according to \citealt{thorngren2026}).
 Thus, the evidence for CH$_4$ in a hazy atmosphere correspondingly decreases, from 291 to 22 and 16 for tholin and organics, respectively (and up slightly to 471 for soot).
 The haze particle diameters in these models are quite small (median of 0.015~$\mu$m) and the abundances are quite high (median of 40~ppm), suggesting that an unusually large cross section for haze is needed to make up for the lack of CH$_4$.
 Also, when comparing model evidence for CH$_4$ vs tholin/organic haze in analogous cases, there is always a preference for the CH$_4$ model by a factor of $\sim 8$.
 Since the presence of CH$_4$ is directly related to tholin and organic hazes, whether one model is preferred over the other does not change our main conclusion that there is strong evidence for CH$_4$ in the atmosphere of TOI-199\,b.
 We also note that the mixing ratio of \ce{CH4} remains nearly constant across all haze and gray cloud models, with a maximum difference in the median abundances of $\Delta\log(\rm{CH}_4)=0.28$, well below the 1$\sigma$ uncertainties.
 To more rigorously constrain the presence or absence of clouds and hazes, additional transit data, especially at shorter wavelengths where a haze slope would be more prominent, would be especially helpful and would help to distinguish between a cloudy, clear, and hazy atmosphere.